List of Danny Phantom characters: The Guys in White

 The Guys in White are a secret governmental organization dedicated to eliminating ghosts and other paranormal beings.
 It consists of Operative K (voiced by Dee Bradley Baker), Operative O (voiced by S. Scott Bullock), Operative L (voiced by Jim Ward), and Operative M (voiced by Kevin Michael Richardson), and is led by Agent Alpha (voiced by S. Scott Bullock).
 The group is a parody of the eponymous organization from the Men in Black franchise.

 Masters' Blasters

 Vid, Thrash, and Download (voiced by Colleen O'Shaughnessey, Dee Bradley Baker, and Rob Paulsen) are a trio of teen ghost hunters, created by Vlad to shame Danny and dethrone him as resident savior of Amity Park.
 They embodied everything that is radical and are often greedy, frequently demanding payment for their services from citizens.
-The Blasters are later betrayed by their employer when he reveals himself to be a half-ghost.
+The Blasters are later betrayed by Vlad when he reveals himself to be a half-ghost.